Flexible Distribution Alignment: Towards Long-tailed Semi-supervised Learning with Proper Calibration: Experiments

 \textbf{CIFAR10-LT} and \textbf{CIFAR100-LT} are based on CIFAR10 and CIFAR100 \cite{krizhevsky2009cifar}, each originally containing 60k 32$\times$32 color images across 10 and 100 classes, split into 50k for training and 10k for testing.
 Following the standard protocol \cite{kim2020darp}, we sample these datasets to create their long-tailed versions, using a head class size \( N_1 \) and an imbalance ratio \( \gamma_l \). $\gamma_u$ denotes the imbalanced ratio for unlabeled data.
 The number of images per class for labeled and unlabeled data is determined by \( N_k = N_1 \cdot \gamma_l^{-\kappa} \) and \( M_k = M_1 \cdot \gamma_{u}^{-\kappa} \), respectively, where $\kappa = {(k-1)/(K-1)}$.
 We use two labeled data settings with 1/3 and 1/9 of the total data \cite{oh2021daso}.

-\textbf{STL10-LT} is derived by downsampling the labeled portion of the original STL10 dataset \cite{coates2011stl10}, akin to the procedure used for the CIFAR long-tailed variants.
-The STL10 dataset consists of 5k training and 8k test images, each 96$\times$96 in resolution, spread across 10 classes.
-This is augmented by an extra 100k unlabeled images that include both in-distribution and (related) out-of-distribution (OOD) examples.
+\textbf{STL10-LT} is derived by downsampling the labeled portion of the STL10 dataset \cite{coates2011stl10}, akin to the procedure used for the CIFAR long-tailed variants.
+STL10 consists of 5k training and 8k test images, each 96$\times$96 in resolution, spread across 10 classes.
+This is augmented by an extra 100k unlabeled images that include both in-distribution and related out-of-distribution (OOD) classes from the ImageNet \cite{deng2009imagenet} taxonomy.